W3rni0/TJCTF_2020/readme.md

 **tjctf{ptys_sure_are_neat}**

 ```
-This challenge was very fair in my opinion but it was easy to overcomplicate it (as I did in the beginning).
+This challenge was very fair in my opinion but it was easy to overcomplicate it
+(as I admittedly did in the beginning).
 When you connect to the server you are greeted with the following messege:
 ```
 ![](assets//images//truly_terrible_why_1.png)

 ```
 and for every input we give no output is returned.
-First I tried doing blind reading of the files in the server using similar methods as seen I used in Timed but
+First I tried doing blind reading of the files in the server using similar methods as I used in Timed but
-the only true way I found to do that was to exit the server every time a character match... which quickly
+the only true way I found to do that was to disconnect from the server using exit
-lead to me being banned from the server and then I stopped and moved to other challenges, in the meantime
+every time a character match... which quickly led to me being banned from the server and
+so I stopped and moved to other challenges.
-the challenge was patched and exit no longer worked, but alse the hint was published.
+in the meantime the challenge was patched and using the exit command no longer worked,
+and the hint was published.
 as the hint suggested there is something off about the I/O of the shell
-such that we can see the output so I tried using output redirection so that the command ouput will be redircted
+such that we can't see the output.
+and so I tried using output redirection so that the output of the commands will be redircted
-to the standard output (File descriptor 0) et voila:
+to the standard output (file descriptor 0) et voila:
 ```
 ![](assets//images//truly_terrible_why_2.png)

 ```
-We got a working shell!, from thereon I tried getting an interactive shell using the common methods
+We got a working shell !, from thereon I tried getting an interactive shell using the common methods
-(listed in resources) and used redirection to spawn a new shell with the output redirected to standard
+(listed in resources) and spawned a new shell with the output redirected to standard output:
-output:
 ```
 ![](assets//images//truly_terrible_why_3.png)